 By Dennis Gallen

-Biometrics is a much safer way to control door access, than carrying a card or remembering a pin number.
+Biometrics is a much safer way to control door access than carrying a card or remembering a pin number.
 It’s more secure because you are identifying a person rather than something the person is carrying.
 The door credential can be stolen, but your face can’t.

-Unfortunately, sci-fi action movies, and TV shows like NCIS have provided high expectations for biometric recognition; some of which are beyond the capability of current technology.
+Unfortunately, sci-fi action movies and TV shows like NCIS have provided high expectations for biometric recognition; some of which are beyond the capability of current technology.
 For example, can these systems reconstruct a blurry face of a felon in a crowd of people at the airport?
 Not quite.
 At least not at a reasonable price.
 Facial recognition and other biometric systems can do quite a lot, but technology has some limitations.
 The good news is that today’s biometric technology, when used instead for basic door access, is surprisingly affordable and easy to learn and operate.

-In all cases, a person’s biometric attributes are registered, and collected in a templet database so they can be used for comparison when the person tries to enter the door.
+In all cases, a person’s biometric attributes are registered and collected in a templet database so they can be used for comparison when the person tries to enter the door.
 The systems can be compared based on the speed of verification, and most importantly, their accuracy.
 Can the system repeatedly identify a registered person no matter what the conditions?
 We don’t want false rejections, and even more important, no false acceptance.
-Here’s a summary of pros and cons for some of these systems.
+Here’s a summary of the pros and cons of some of these systems.

 The basics are simple.
 Each person’s fingerprint is unique, and the pattern created by the fingerprint has been quantified by law enforcement.
 It includes a number of basic patterns such as arch, loop, and whorl.

 Some fingerprint systems capture the complete fingerprint while the new systems capture only key data points defined by the fingerprint pattern.
 The digital representation of the information contains far less detail, so can’t be used to reconstruct the actual fingerprint image.
 This method requires less storage and is more secure.